Shaptic/shaptic.github.io/recipes.md

 **Note**: This means that a single quesadilla uses two tortillas, one on top and one on bottom.
 The tortilla will shrink as you toast it.
 This means the top tortilla will be larger if placed directly.

 **Tip**: I recommend preparing the two sides individually -- one with cheese and the other with the guacamole -- and then combining them.
-This can be much easier than flipping a full quesadilla.
+This can be much easier than flipping a full quesadilla. {: .notice--info}

 ## Avocado Baked Eggs ##
 This makes for an incredibly rich and simple breakfast dish, but the prep work can be a little tedious without experience.
 [Source](https://pescetarian.kitchen/avocado-baked-eggs/).